padde/katalog/README.md

 Getting Started
 ===============

-For this application to work you will need:
+For this application to work you will need imagemagick.

-	sudo gem install devise --version 1.0.7
-	sudo gem install less --version 1.2.21

-on linux machines:
+on linux machines type:

 	sudo apt-get install imagemagick

-osx (you will need macports):
+on osx (you will need macports) type:

 	sudo port install imagemagick